Mirantis/terraform-provider-k0sctl/README.md

 A terraform provider which integrates the k0s project tooling to natively convert a set of hosts to a kubernetes cluster using terraform resources.

+This provider is developed internally, and comes with no warranty.
+Use it at your own risk.

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) >= 1.4